rug-cit-hpc/league-of-robots/README.md

 # League of Robots

+## About this repo

-This repository contains playbooks and documentation to deploy virtual Linux HPC clusters.
+This repository contains playbooks and documentation to deploy virtual Linux HPC clusters, which can be used as *collaborative, analytical sandboxes*.
 All clusters were named after robots that appear in the animated sitcom [Futurama](https://en.wikipedia.org/wiki/Futurama)

+#### Software/framework ingredients

 The main ingredients for (deploying) these clusters:
  * [Ansible playbooks](https://github.com/ansible/ansible) for system configuration management.